pnp/blog/content/post/cli-for-microsoft-365-v4-1.md

 ```

-We\'d also recommend that you try a richer upgrade report based on the
+We'd also recommend that you try a richer upgrade report based on the
 Visual Studio Code CodeTour extension: